savvdm/checksum/README.md

 `-check new|modified|all`

-`new` - calculate checksums for new files only
+`new` - Calculate checksums for new files only

-`modified` - calculate checksums for new files, and for files modified later than the data file.
+`modified` - Calculate checksums for new files, and for files modified later than the data file.

-`all` - calculate checksums for all files found.
+`all` - Calculate checksums for all files found.

+The default is `-check modified` mode.

+`-exclude` - Regular expression for file path to exclude (or just a file name, like `my_temp_file`).
+More than one `exclude` parameter may be specified.

+`-nodelete` - Do not delete checksums for files not found under the specified folder.
+By default, missing files and their checksums are removed from the data file.

+`-outfile` - Save the file checksums to the specified file.
+By default, the input file is being rewritten.

+`-n` - "Dry run" - do not save anything.

+`-v` - Print `OK` messages for all files checked, even with `-check all` option.

+`-q` - Don't print `OK` messages for modified files being checked with `-check modified` (default) option.

+`-nostat` - Don't print statistics after the check is finished.